gabledata/recap/README.md

 ### Gateway

-Recap comes with a stateless HTTP/JSON gateway that can list and read schemas.
+Recap comes with a stateless HTTP/JSON gateway that can list and read schemas from data catalogs and databases.

 Start the server at [http://localhost:8000](http://localhost:8000):